KomodoHQ/komodo-operations-handbook/bug-reporting.md

 ## Raising feedback in Jira

-> General guidance for how feedback should be raised whilst working on KOMODO-managed Jira boards
+> General guidance for how feedback should be raised whilst working on KOMODO-managed Jira boards.
 > This guidance may be subject to the project you are working on

 Tasks and Stories which are placed in the QA column of a board should contain the completed work towards the user story and acceptance criteria outlined in that ticket, however there may be instances where feedback can be given on that work.
 A QA team member will use this ticket to plan, design, and direct testing efforts and raise any feedback using **child issues** and **Labels** as shown below: